 As Systems and Discovery Librarian at the University of Puget Sound, Hilary provides leadership to support digital and technology services to enable research, teaching, and learning programs in the library.
+Hilary is chair of the Digital Projects Team and chair of the Shared Integrated Library System Team.

 Prior to coming to the Collins Library, Hilary was the metadata librarian at the University of North Florida in Jacksonville, Florida; a senior reference assistant at the University of Washington Tacoma; worked with the Japanese art and culture books at the Seattle Asian Art Museum; and worked with educational and historic materials at the Appaloosa Museum in Moscow, Idaho.